 Types of antique English flatware services:

 Today it is quite rare to find a complete antique English flatware service where every piece was made by the same silversmith in the same year.
 A straight set will have identical hallmarks on every piece.
-The vast majority of English silver flatware services are assembled or mixed sets, in which the pattern is the same but the pieces have been made by different manufacturers at different times.
+The vast majority of English silver cutlery services are assembled or mixed sets, in which the pattern is the same but the pieces have been made by different manufacturers at different times.

 The degree of weight that one attributes to any of these factors is a matter of preference.